Wewoc/Garmin_Local_Archive/MAINTENANCE.md

 Both scripts auto-migrate files to the correct subfolders if still in root.
 Safe to run from any starting layout.
 Upload both ZIPs to the GitHub release page.

+`build_all.py` runs the full test suite (`test_local.py`) before starting either build — if any test fails, the build is aborted immediately. `garmin_dataformat.json` is automatically migrated alongside the scripts and validated before PyInstaller starts.

 **Pre-build validation (`validate_scripts()`):**

 Both build scripts run a validation block before PyInstaller starts.
 It checks: